In Front Of The Supermarket Shelves No More Than 20 Seconds

 Therefore, it is necessary to consider these issues very well when presenting fruit and vegetables on foreign shelves, especially overseas, because that will be the window display that will most often determine whether a consumer will buy fruit and vegetables.
 A purchase where the role of speed of communication with which the consumer choices makes it crucial that the product is able to communicate its values effectively.

-'It is therefore crucial that the high-quality standards that characterize fruit and vegetables produced in Europe are properly communicated especially for exported products,' says Luca Mari, Head of European Union projects at CSO Italy.
-'Asian consumers also choose and do it quickly.
-Thus, our products to be effective will have to evolve and learn how to communicate the increasing European protection that characterizes them'.
-It is within this framework that the information communication campaign 'The European Art of Taste' aims to showcase the finest examples of fresh and processed European fruits and vegetables within China, Japan, Taiwan and Thailand.
+'It is therefore crucial that the high-quality standards that characterize fruit and vegetables produced in Europe are properly communicated especially for exported products,' says Luca Mari, Head of European Union projects at CSOItaly.
+'American consumers also choose and do it quickly.
+Thus, our products to be effective will have to evolve and learn how to communicate the increasing European protection that characterizes them.'
+It is within this framework that the information communication campaign 'Fresh Up Your Life' aims to showcase the finest examples of fresh and processed European fruits and vegetables within the USA and United Arab Emirates.

-The project The European Art of Taste – Fruit & Veg Masterpieces aims to promote and inform about high-quality European fruits and vegetables and is financed by CSO Italy and the European Union.
-The following Italian companies also participate in the project: RK Growers, Mazzoni Group, Apofruit, Origine Group e Oranfrizer.
+The project Fresh Up Your Life aims to promote and inform about high-quality fruit and vegetables and is financed by CSO Italy and the European Union.
+The following Italian companies also participate in the project: Apofruit Italia, Cico-Mazzoni, Conserve Italia, Lagnasco Group, Oranfrizer, Origine and Unacoa.

 CSO Italy, founded in 1998, is a unique entity in Italy that associates many of Italy's leading companies in the production and marketing of domestic fruit and vegetables.
 Completing the range of members are important companies specializing in different areas of the fruit and vegetable supply chain, from packaging, logistics, processing, machinery, and distribution.
 CSO Italy's mission is to provide useful services to members to improve and make the Italian fruit and vegetable industry more efficient and competitive.
 A technical table at the service of the entire Italian fruit and vegetable supply chain to increase its competitiveness through synergy among operators.
 CSO ITALY, has 73 members, distributed as follows: 51 producer members, 14 supply chain members, 3 subsidizing members and 5 supporting bodies.